CleverRaven/Cataclysm-DDA/index.md

 * [Game Launcher](https://discourse.cataclysmdda.org/t/cdda-game-launcher-automatic-updates-and-more)

 ## System Requirements
-### Minimum
+### Minimum Specs
+Tilesets increase the amount of RAM required dramatically.
+It is recommended to have at least 1GB of ram for tilesets, as there are reports of instability due to RAM exhaustion when certain tilesets are used.
+Naturally, the larger the size of the individual tiles the more RAM that's used.

-"I played catadda 0.B on Lego EV3 brick through ssh about a year ago.
+> "I played catadda 0.B on Lego EV3 brick through ssh about a year ago.
 Every simple move took a noticeable fraction of a second (like 0.3-0.5 second), crafting and such was very slow as well.
 The specs were - 300 MhZ CPU, 64 Mb Ram (+ another 64 Mb swap on microsd flash) running ev3dev (stripped ubuntu basically), ssh over USB CDC connection." -burgerpro

-"I used to test the game on an Asus EEE 700.
+> "I used to test the game on an Asus EEE 700.
 That's a 900MHz mobile cpu with 500MB of ram." -Kevin Granade

-Tilesets increase the amount of RAM required dramatically, I recommend at least 1GB of ram for tilesets, and there are reports of instability due to RAM exhaustion when certain tilesets are used.
-(The larger the size of the individual tiles, the more RAM is used)

-### Recommended
+### Recommended Specs
-"I regularly test the game now on a Windows netbook with a sub 2GHz single core CPU, 1GB of ram, and no graphics acceleration." -Kevin Granade

 Graphical builds run much faster with some kind of graphics acceleration.
 2GB of RAM pretty much guarantees you will never have trouble with memory shortages.

+> "I regularly test the game now on a Windows netbook with a sub 2GHz single core CPU, 1GB of ram, and no graphics acceleration." -Kevin Granade

 ## Downloads